 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The Company adopted ASU 2014-09 effective January 1, 2018, and concluded that its adoption of ASU 2014-09 had no material effect on its condensed consolidated financial statements as most of the Company's revenue is derived from lease contracts, which are excluded from the scope of the new guidance.
-For the Company's other property-related revenue and management fees and other revenue subject to the new guidance, the Company performed an evaluation which included identifying its performance obligations and when such performance obligations are satisfied.
+For the Company performed an evaluation which included identifying its performance obligations and when such performance obligations are satisfied.
 Based on this evaluation, the Company determined that there was no material change in the timing or pattern of recognition of revenue for these activities as compared to the application of previous revenue recognition guidance.

-In February 2016, the FASB issued ASU 2016-02, Leases, which amends the existing guidance for accounting for leases, including requiring lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases and lessees to recognize most leases on-balance sheet as lease liabilities with corresponding right-of-use assets.
-The Company will adopt ASU 2016-02 effective January 1, 2019.
-ASU 2016-02 requires a modified retrospective approach, with entities applying the new guidance at the beginning of the earliest period presented in the financial statements in which they first apply the new standard, with certain elective transition relief.
-The Company is evaluating the effect that ASU 2016-02 will have on its operating leases, condensed consolidated financial statements and related disclosures.
-The Company expects ASU 2016-02 to primarily impact its accounting for its non-cancelable leasehold interest agreements in which it is the lessee.
+In February 2016, the FASB issued ASU 2016-02, Leases, which amends the existing guidance for accounting for leases, including requiring lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases and lessees to recognize most leases onbalance sheet as lease liabilities with corresponding right-of-use assets.
+ASU 2016-02 initially required a modified retrospective approach, with entities applying the new guidance at the beginning of the earliest period presented in the financial statements in which they first apply the new standard, with certain elective transition relief.
+In July 2018, the FASB issued ASU 2018-11, Leases - Targeted Improvements, which allows entities the option to apply the new standard at adoption date with a cumulative-effect adjustment in the period of adoption.
+The Company will adopt ASU 2018-02 and ASU 2018-11 effective January 1, 2019.
+The Company is evaluating the effect that ASU 2016-02 and ASU 2018-11 will have on its operating leases, condensed consolidated financial statements and related disclosures.
+The Company expects ASU 2016-02 and ASU 2018-11 to primarily impact its accounting for its non-cancelable leasehold interest agreements in which it is the lessee.